saurabh0719/bash-script---simple-cipher/README.md

 # bash-script---simple-cipher
-basic substitution cipher for text using bash script on linux
+basic substitution cipher to encrypt or decrypt text using bash script on linux